UCSBCarpentry/2022-07-26-ucsb-R/index.md

 {% if site.carpentry == "swc" %}
 {% include swc/intro.html %}
 {% elsif site.carpentry == "dc" %}
+To practice the skills you will be learning in this workshop, we highly recommend registering for either of our advanced topics in R workshops:
+- Intro to Geospatial Raster and Vector Data with R
+- Machine Learning for Tabular Data in R

 {% include dc/intro.html %}
 {% elsif site.carpentry == "lc" %}
 {% include lc/intro.html %}